twcurrie/fastapi-template/README.md

 # FastAPI Template Service

-Python JWT based authentication microservice built with :heart: on the [FastAPI](https://github.com/tiangolo/fastapi) framework.
+Python-based microservice built with :heart: on the [FastAPI](https://github.com/tiangolo/fastapi) framework.
 The intent of this repo is to provide a skeleton application that includes as much as possible that will be required for our services.

 - [So what's included?](#so-whats-included)
 - [Prerequisites](#prerequisites)